 How much does it cost to change my Nebraska registered agent?

-The expense you’ll pay for the Statement of Change form depends on the way you file it.
-If timing and budget are your priority, you’ll definitely want to file online, because that keeps the price at just $25.
+The expense you’ll pay for the Statement of Change form depends on how you file it.
+If timing and budget are your priority, you’ll definitely want to file online because that keeps the price at just $25.
 Filing by mail isn’t terribly expensive, though; it’ll cost you just $5 extra.